Toad in the hole is a hearty winter warmer that kids will love.

 Add the cornflour, mixed with a little water, to thicken.

-Top tip for making Toad in the hole
+Top tips for cooking toad in the hole

-For a delicious twist that will make your toad in the hole really stand out from the rest, add finely chopped sage to your batter to give a herby flavour to your meal.
+For a delicious twist that will make your toad in the hole really stand out, add finely chopped sage to your batter to give a herby flavour to your meal.

-If you want a slightly healthier family meal, reduce the calorie number go for steamed baby potatoes or green veg on the side instead of buttery mash.
-We’d also recommend dabbing or blotting the toad in the hole with kitchen paper once its cooled slightly from the oven.
+We’d recommend dabbing or blotting the toad in the hole with kitchen paper once its cooled slightly from the oven.
 This will help to take off any excess oil that may be left on the Yorkshire pudding after baking.